Irish Writers' Weekend - Saturday

 Book signings will be running throughout the day.

-The Irish Writers’ Weekend is supported by Culture Ireland and the Embassy of Ireland in London.
+The Irish Writers’ Weekend is supported by Culture Ireland, with the additional support of the Embassy of Ireland in London.

 Hotel partner